tpepels/audio-meta/README.md

 - Normalisation pipeline that focuses on canonical artist, album artist, composer, performers, and work/movement metadata for classical music.
 - Watchdog-powered daemon mode that sits in the background and processes new or modified files immediately.
 - YAML configuration with per-directory overrides and rewrite rules for power users.
+- Filename heuristics plus release-level memory so that once a single track in an album matches MusicBrainz, the remaining tracks inherit consistent metadata even without fingerprints.

 ## Requirements